IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 5000 is the port, which is followed by namespace and name for the image.
 Later when we push the image to OpenShift's internal image registry, we'll refer to the image by the same values.

-[comment]: <> (Optional: Show how to access the image registry service using OpenShift console)

 Go back to the web terminal to check on the image build.

 You should see the following message if image was successfully built.
-Please wait if it's still building.:
+Please wait if it's still building.

 ```
-Successfully tagged image-registry.openshift-image-registry.svc:5000/apps-was/cos-was
+Successfully tagged image-registry.openshift-image-registry.svc:5000/apps-was/cos-was:latest
 ```

 Validate that image is in the repository by running command: